zgmartin/hello/README.md

 After spending time with this book, you can walk into any technical conversation with the confidence to analyze and solve problems through the fundamental framework of mathematical thinking (that's serious power).

-This book covers all the big areas within mathematics (Proofs, Linear Algebra, Algebra, Analysis(a.k.a.
-Calculus), Number Theory).
+This book covers all the big areas within mathematics

+* Proofs
+* Linear Algebra
+* Algebra
+* Analysis
+* Number Theory

 This book breaks all these ideas down into nice simple reading material, which will vastly improve your problem solving skills.

 ###Programming: